refuogee/ftmv-lms/README.md

 From the creation of this top level course a user type of facilitator and student associated with the course are created.
 Admin still has to create a facilitator associated with a specific course.
 The facilitator has the capabilities and permissions to create instances of the top level course and create new students for an instance of the course.

-Studends of the associated course are created with the capabilities to view the associated course material.
+Students of the associated course are created with the capabilities to view the associated course material.

 **Features:**